mas-bandwidth/gafferongames/content/post/client_server_connection.md

 This client index lets players identify themselves and other players in the game, both in game code, and when sending and receiving packets.
 For example, the server might want to send a packet to client 4, or may receive a packet from client 10, while in a first person shooter, you were shot and killed player 5.
 This is how we want everything to appear in our abstraction, not IP addresses, but client indices in [0,MaxClients-1].

 Why is this so important?
 The answer is security.
 The last thing you want in a competitive game is to expose player's IP addresses to each other, because people will try to DDoS people off the Internet.
 High profile streamers deal with this all the time.
-For these reasons, and many others, virtual client slots over UDP make a lot of sense.
+For these reasons, and many others, virtual client slots make a lot of sense.

 ## Implementation over UDP